1974 San Francisco 49ers season

 The 1974 San Francisco 49ers season was the franchise's 25th season in the National Football League, their 29th overall, and their sixth under head coach Dick Nolan.

 Despite initially starting 2–0, the 49ers would proceed to lose their next seven games, dropping them to a 2–7 record.
-They would proceed to win four of their last five games, but finished with a 6–8 record, which was four wins shy of the playoffs.
+They then won four of their last five games, finising with a 6–8 record, four wins shy of the playoffs.